 - a close relative with testicular cancer

-As many as one out of every five men has varicocele, which refers to swollen and dilated veins above the testicles, a condition that is usually small and insignificant.
+As many as one out of every five men has varicocele, which refers to swollen and dilated veins above the testicles (not unlike varicose veins), a condition that is usually benign.
 Hydroceles, which come from increased fluid around the testicle, also pose little risk.

 What is testicular disease?